Library services directory L-Z

 Photographs - Larger libraries will have some photographs relating to their locality.
 There is also a countywide collection of photographs, slides, prints and other images at Cheshire Archives and Local Studies.

-PIN - A PIN is required to access your account on the catalogue and to use computers in Libraries.
-If you do not know your PIN contact us quoting your library card number, and confirming your name and address.
+PIN - A PIN / password is required to access your account on the catalogue and to use computers in Libraries.
+If you do not know your PIN / password please contact us quoting your library card number and date of birth.

 Reference collections - All libraries have a collection of reference books such as almanacs, atlases, dictionaries, directories, encyclopedias and yearbooks.
 The larger libraries have more extensive collections for students and have trained staff available to handle more complex enquiries.
 Study facilities are also available.

 Reminiscence boxes - Reminiscence boxes are available for loan to Elderly People’s Homes and similar organisations.
 These are themed collections of artefacts, books and other materials which can be used to stimulate discussion in a group setting.
 Fully Booked boxes (themed collections of books designed for use by groups in an Elderly People's Home setting) are also available.

 Renewing items - If you would like to keep your items past the original return date you can renew them, as long as they haven't been reserved by another customer.
 If you don't renew your items and do keep them longer than the return date you will be liable to pay charges.
 Books can be renewed without coming into the library up to four times, and then must be brought into a library for any further renewal.
 Multimedia items such as CDs and DVDs will incur a further hire charge at the rate of the original loan when renewed.
 There are several ways that you can renew:

 - On the catalogue 24 hours a day.
-You need your library card number and PIN.
+You need your library card number and PIN / password.

 - On the 24 hour renewal phone line 0845 148 0148, you need your library card number.